Invitation Only

 AI Has Already Crossed the Control Threshold

 Most boards still think of AI as a productivity tool.
-It is now an operational system — running inside enterprises, making decisions, and creating legal exposure before governance structures have caught up.
-This opening frames the session's core argument: boards that don't understand AI can't govern it, and boards that can't govern it are carrying liability they don't know they have.
-AI is already operating inside your enterprise — with or without board visibility.
-Governance structures lag deployment by 12–24 months in most public companies.
-Accountability and liability are accumulating faster than the earnings impact is visible.
-Executive ownership must tighten now — not after the first incident.
+It is now an operational system—running inside enterprises, shaping decisions, and creating legal exposure before governance structures have caught up.
+This opening frames the session’s core argument: boards that do not understand AI cannot govern it, and boards that cannot govern it may be carrying liability they do not yet recognize.

 SPeaker: